-Regular readers of this web-site know that I am working on my next book, an historical novel entitled ‘Reconquista‘, set in thirteenth century Jerez de la Frontera.
-The story begins, very specifically, on 9th October, 1264, the day of San Dionisio, patron saint of the city and the day which is celebrated every year in Jerez as the anniversary of the fall of the city to King Alfonso X and its return to Christendom.
+The story of my historical novel Reconquista begins, very specifically, on 9th October, 1264, the day of San Dionisio, patron saint of the city of Jerez de la Frontera.
+This day is celebrated every year in Jerez as the anniversary of the fall of the city to King Alfonso X and its return to Christendom.
 The events of this day are the starting point of the novel.
 From this everything follows.

 I have written before about my researches into the history of that place and the importance of accuracy, not just in terms of the big events – they are well documented – but the smaller details.
 So, in regard to food, no potatoes.
 In regard to sea-faring, no telescopes and no galleons, they came later.
 In regard to social attitudes too – religion was a part of everyday life in a way which it is not for many people now and wars were fought over it.